Tolk vs FunC: in detail

 fun do_smth(c: cell, n: int)

 If parameter types are mandatory, return type is not (it's often obvious of verbose).
-If omitted, it means auto
+If omitted, it's auto inferred:

 For local variables, types are also optional: